 As Squanto’s ship approached the coast, Dermer noted how they observed “some ancient [Indian] plantations, not long since populous now utterly void.”
-Squanto’s tribe had been annihilated by the smallpox plague the white men had brought with them.
+Squanto’s tribe had been annihilated by the diseases that the white settlers had brought with them.

-Then, in 1620, Dermer and his crew were set upon by the Wampanoag tribe near modern Martha’s Vineyard and slaughtered.
-Dermer and 14 men managed to escape and Squanto was taken captive by the tribe.
+Then, in 1620, Dermer and his crew were attacked by the Wampanoag tribe near modern Martha’s Vineyard.
+Dermer and 14 men managed to escape.

-Eventually, however, as Bradford records, a Wampanoag name Samoset “came boldly amongst [a group of pilgrims pilgrims] and spoke to them in broken English, which they could well understand but marveled at it.”
+Eventually, however, as Pilgrim William Bradford records, a Wampanoag named Samoset “came boldly amongst [a group of pilgrims] and spoke to them in broken English, which they could well understand but marveled at it.”

-If they had been surprised by Samoset’s command of English, the Pilgrims must have been shocked beyond belief by Squanto’s mastery of the language, which would prove to be a great blessing to both parties.
-With the assistance of Squanto as interpreter, the Wampanoag chief Massasoit negotiated an alliance with the Pilgrims and promised not to harm each other.
-He also promised that they would aid each other in the event of an attack from another tribe.
+With the assistance of Squanto as interpreter, the Wampanoag chief Massasoit negotiated an alliance with the Pilgrims, with a promise not to harm each other.
+They also promised that they would aid each other in the event of an attack from another tribe.

 Bradford described Squanto as “a special instrument sent of God.”